-Analyze your Shopify data in HubSpot
+Analyze Shopify data in HubSpot

-- Products: the following properties sync between Shopify and HubSpot products:
+Shopify products will be created in your HubSpot product library.
+The following properties sync between Shopify and HubSpot products:

 - Created at

 - Published at

 You can use the line item properties in lists to segment contacts by their Shopify product purchase.
 Learn more about setting criteria for your lists.

 If products are deleted in Shopify, the corresponding product in HubSpot will be deleted.
 However, when a product is removed from a Shopify cart, the corresponding line item is not removed from the deal record in HubSpot.

 - The Shopify customer or abandoned cart contact was created with an email address.